limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![reset.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-8.png)

-At this point in time, I'm not aware of any email address or username :sob:
+At this point in time, I'm not aware of any email address or username. :sob:

 ### Menu Page `/mainmenu.php`